 Most BPC-157 sold online today is labeled "for research use only, not for human consumption."
 That labeling is a legal posture, not a description of who is actually buying it.
 The practical risk profile for a US buyer has not changed in 2026: the product is not an approved drug, the vendor is typically not a licensed compounder, and the FDA has the authority to seize shipments at customs if the labeling or marketing implies human therapeutic use.
 Import alerts for research peptides have existed for years, and enforcement is uneven rather than nonexistent.

 From what we have seen across vendors, the bigger trap most buyers miss is not a DEA-style raid.
 It is product quality.
 A batch that is 74% pure with undisclosed related peptides, sold as 99% pure, is a safety issue first and a legal issue second.
-Before anything, run the batch number through the COA lookup at peptidesrated.com/coa.
-It aggregates Janoshik, Finnrick, and Freedom Diagnostics results so you can verify the actual purity before deciding what to do with a vial.
+Before anything, insist on a batch-specific certificate of analysis from a named third-party lab such as Janoshik, Finnrick, or Freedom Diagnostics, and confirm the actual purity before deciding what to do with a vial.
+You can compare verified vendors by score and testing posture on the full vendor list.
 For background on what matters in a COA, the walkthrough at peptidesrated.com/blog/how-to-read-a-peptide-coa is a good primer.
 For the vendor-level red flags that show up before you even order, peptidesrated.com/blog/7-red-flags-buying-peptides covers the pattern.

-Vendor messaging has shifted in the last two weeks.
+Vendor messaging has been shifting since the reconsideration was announced.
 Some sites are quietly dropping "research use only" language in favor of "compounding-eligible" framing.
 That is not accurate yet.
 Until PCAC meets and the FDA revises its list, no peptide under review has been reclassified.
 If a vendor implies otherwise, that is a marketing move, not a regulatory one.

 Here is what most guides will not tell you.
 The cleanest vendors actually get more conservative during regulatory reopens, not less.
-Pure Peptide Labs at peptidesrated.com/supplier/pure-peptide-labs, Mile High Compounds at peptidesrated.com/supplier/mile-high-compounds, and Ascension Peptides at peptidesrated.com/supplier/ascension-peptides each publish HPLC or HPLC plus MS results, third-party tested, per batch.
+Pure Peptide Labs, Mile High Compounds, and Ascension Peptides each publish HPLC or HPLC plus MS results, third-party tested, per batch.
 When the compliance question is open, that kind of documentation is what separates a defensible purchase from a guess.
 The general BPC-157 page at peptidesrated.com/peptide/bpc-157 lists the current vendor comparison, and the deep dive at peptidesrated.com/blog/bpc-157-complete-guide covers the research side in more depth.

 A quick checklist when reading a product page right now: